OpenMx/OpenMx/docs/source/TimeSeries_Matrix.rst

 	growthCurveFit@output
 	summary(growthCurveFit)

 These models may also be specified using paths instead of matrices.
-See `here <http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#timeseries-path-specification>`_ for path specification of these models.
+See :ref:`timeseries-path-specification` for path specification of these models.